 - Strain Taler Bora from Oil and soak the oil using tissue paper or kitchen towel.

-- Taler Bora is mostly served at room temperature instead of serving hot.
+- I prefer to serve Taler Bora at room temperature instead of serving hot.
 In fact, it tastes better if served after one day of making.

 Other Bengali Sweet Recipes Apart from Taler Bora from my Blog: